Cyano-Hibiki/Switching_to_CachyOS/Software/windows_to_linux.md

 # Arch Linux Software

-Here is a list of Linux software (FOSS) that replaces the windows counterparts.
-Most of these can be found in the CachyOS repository, the Arch Linux Repository, or AUR.
+Listed here are applications I need to use on this system.
+Most of these can be found in the CachyOS repository, the Arch Linux repository, or AUR.

 ## Communication

 ### Discord

-Use the official discord package
 ```shell
 paru -S extra/discord
 ```

 ### QQ

-Use the AUR package
 ```shell
 paru -S linuxqq
 ```